hetznercloud/fleeting-plugin-hetzner/docs/references/configuration.md

     <td><code>private_networks</code></td>
     <td>list of string</td>
     <td>
-      List of Hetzner Cloud networks the instances will be attached to.
+      List of Hetzner Cloud Networks the instances will be attached to.
 To communicate with the instances via the private network, you must configure the connector to use the internal address (see the connector <code>use_external_addr</code> config).
     </td>